-The Latest: John Tiffany wins Tony for best play director
+The Latest: 'Harry Potter' wins best new play Tony Award

 NEW YORK – The Latest on the Tony Awards (all times local):